 At the end of the Transform step, we have collections of

 correspond to database tables.
-These are loaded into an SQLite database.
+These are loaded into a SQLite database.

-To handle the ~1 billion row :doc:`data_sources/epacems, we load the dataframes into
+To handle the ~1 billion row EPA Hourly Continuous Emission Monitoring System (CEMS), we load the dataframes into

 an Apache Parquet dataset that is partitioned by state and year.